ray4go/go-ray/README.md

 Notes:

 - When Python calls Go, if the Go task/method has a single return value, Python receives a single value.
 For multiple return values, Python receives a list.
-- Python calls from Go: Return values are always delivered to Go as a single list.
-Use `ray.Get1(objectRef)` or `objectRef.GetInto(&val)` to read it (if any).
+- Go calls Python: Return values are always delivered to Go as a single value.
+Use `ray.Get1[T](objectRef)` or `objectRef.GetInto(&val)` to read it (if any).

 ### Type-safe Wrappers